Oomycete: External

 This group was originally classified among the fungi (the name "oomycota" means "egg fungus") and later treated as protists, based on general morphology and lifestyle.
 A cladistic analysis based on modern discoveries about the biology of these organisms supports a relatively close relationship with some photosynthetic organisms, such as brown algae and diatoms.
-A common taxonomic classification based on these data, places the class Oomycota along with other classes such as Phaeophyceae (brown algae) within the phylum Heterokonta.
+A common taxonomic classification based on these data, places the class oomycetes class along with other classes such as the brown algae within the phylum Stramenopile.

 This relationship is supported by a number of observed differences between the characteristics of oomycetes and fungi.
 For instance, the cell walls of oomycetes are composed of cellulose rather than chitin and generally do not have septations.
 Also, in the vegetative state they have diploid nuclei, whereas fungi have haploid nuclei.
 Most oomycetes produce self-motile zoospores with two flagella.
 One flagellum has a "whiplash" morphology, and the other a branched "tinsel" morphology.
 The "tinsel" flagellum is unique to the Kingdom Heterokonta.
 Spores of the few fungal groups which retain flagella (such as the Chytridiomycetes) have only one whiplash flagellum.
 Oomycota and fungi have different metabolic pathways for synthesizing lysine and have a number of enzymes that differ.
 The ultrastructure is also different, with oomycota having tubular mitochondrial cristae and fungi having flattened cristae.

-In spite of this, many species of oomycetes are still described or listed as types of fungi and may sometimes be referred to as pseudo fungi, or lower fungi.
+In spite of this, many species of oomycetes are still described or listed as types of fungi and may sometimes be referred to as pseudofungi, or lower fungi.